gatsbyjs/gatsby/README.md

 proved wrong!).

 ### Warning!
-Gatsby is very new.
+Gatsby is not yet stable.
 APIs will break.
 Functionality is missing.
 It's usable but if you plan on building with it, expect a rocky road for some time.

 Contributions welcome!